Italia 90: Background & Qualification

 Italy won the bid to host the 1990 World Cup at a FIFA vote in 1984, comfortably ahead of the Soviet Union.
 This meant they hosted the tournament for the second time after their victory in 1934, and only a decade after the European Championship finals were held in Italy.
 Twelve cities were chosen to host the Italia 90 World Cup fixtures, including four – Bologna, Florence, Genoa and Milan – whose stadiums had been used in 1934.
 Many venues were expensively refurbished, and two new stadia were built, in Bari (the Stadio San Nicola) and Turin (the Stadio Delle Alpi).

 The Germans were among the favourites for Italia 90, together with Argentina, Brazil and Italy, World Champions in 1982.
 Of the home nations, England travelled hopefully under Bobby Robson, preparing for his last tournament as national team manager.
 They progressed from their qualifying group behind Sweden, without conceding a goal.
 After a 17-match unbeaten run was ended by Uruguay at Wembley, England only narrowly avoided defeat in their final warm-up in Tunisia.
-Expectations were tempered by memories of the disastrous European Championship of 1988, while fears of hooliganism meant all group games were to be played in Cagliari, where they were paired with the Dutch and Irish, two of the nations which had beaten them in 1988.
+Expectations were tempered by memories of the disastrous European Championship of 1988.
+Fears of hooliganism meant all England’s Group F games were to be played in Cagliari, where they were paired with the Dutch and Irish, two of the nations which had beaten them in 1988.

 The World Cup was by now big business, and its return to Europe saw a marked increase in promotional activity with commemorative coins, kit, and sticker albums, most of them featuring the figure of Ciao, the official Italia 90 mascot.
 The musical accompaniment was by now an established tradition – the tournament had its own soundtrack in ‘Nessun Dorma’, a Puccini aria sung by Luciano Pavarotti which the BBC selected to open their coverage.
 Also in the UK, ‘World in Motion’ by New Order with the England World Cup squad became, like ‘Back Home’ in 1970, a number one record.
 Other countries chipped in with musical offerings, including Scotland’s ‘Say it with Pride’ and the Republic of Ireland contributing ‘Put ‘em under Pressure’.